CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 {{<tab "NetQ CLI" >}}

 1. Create a discovery job to locate Cumulus Linux switches on the network.
-Use the {{<link title="lcm/#netq-lcm-discover" text="netq lcm discover">}} command, specifying a single IP address, a range of IP addresses where your switches are located in the network, or a CSV file containing the IP address, and optionally, the hostname and port for each switch on the network.
-If the port is blank, NetQ uses switch port 22 by default.
-They can be in any order you like, but the data must match that order.
+Use the {{<link title="lcm/#netq-lcm-discover" text="netq lcm discover">}} command, specifying a single IP address, a range of IP addresses where your switches are located in the network, or a CSV file containing the IP address.

 You must also specify the access profile ID, which you can obtain with the `netq lcm show credentials` command.